How to Find a CTO: Tips for Non Technical Founders

-I’ve worked in startups my whole career, first as a software engineer and now as a Chief Technology Officer (CTO).
-In that time, the most common question I get from non-technical founders has been, “How can I find a CTO or technical founder?”
+I’ve worked in startups my whole career, first as a software engineer, then as a Chief Technology Officer (CTO), and most recently as a founder.
+In that time, the most common question I get from non-technical founders has been, “How can I find a CTO or technical co-founder?”

 1. Hone Your Vision

 With rare exceptions, technical co-founders are likely not the visionaries.
 We tend to be more execution-focused, but we are still attracted to founders who have a strong vision for why their product needs to exist.
 People who join early stage startups tend to be idealists.
 We know the world doesn’t work the way it should, and we want to be out there making it right.

 Founders who have a clear vision that is aligned with something their CTO cares about will get a huge leg up.